OMIndependent/quswan/src/liveblogs/tob/tob39.md

 He apologizes to Velvet.

-<strong>Velvet:</strong> "Don't worry.
+**Velvet:** "Don't worry.
 Getting sleepy or hungry is [natural].
 I won't eat you."

 Laphicet asks her about her injuries.
 Velvet says she's fine.

-<strong>Laphicet:</strong> "You're really tough, aren't you, Velvet?"
+**Laphicet:** "You're really tough, aren't you, Velvet?"<br/>
-<strong>Velvet:</strong> "You have to be tough if what you seek is revenge."
+**Velvet:** "You have to be tough if what you seek is revenge."

 I wish she'd tell him everything that's happened to her.

 Some Bloodwings are at the tavern are sleeping their heart out because they posed as soldiers during our mission...

-<strong>Tabatha:</strong> "See you later.
+**Tabatha:** "See you later.
 If you're still alive."

 Next day, Magilou's overjoyed that she gets to "play" with her malak Bienfu again...Velvet tells her not to kill Bienfu.
 Magilou then tells her not to eat Laphicet.

 Magilou points out we're facing not just the Shepherd, but an Empyrean.
 Oh boy...

-Velvet thinks <strong>that man</strong>'s lying, and says a true god can cure daemonblight.
+Velvet thinks **that man**'s lying, and says a true god can cure daemonblight.

 Eizen smirks.

 Velvet believes that "there's something people call Innominat" whom she calls "a malak that summoned other malakhim to come into the world."

-<strong>Magilou:</strong> "You sound confident."
+**Magilou:** "You sound confident."
 It's because she saw it right before her eyes.
-But in between those three years, <strong>that man</strong> might have done tons of things to curry that so-called god's favor.
+But in between those three years, **that man** might have done tons of things to curry that so-called god's favor.

-<strong>Laphicet:</strong> "Revenge against Artorius...for her brother..."
+**Laphicet:** "Revenge against Artorius...for her brother..."

 Rokurou asks where the Empyrean's Throne is.
 It's in the northern road.